 †Individual results may vary.

-Recommended Use: Take 1/4 dropper (0.25 mL) and add to 4 oz. of water before sleep, or as directed by your healthcare practitioner.
+Recommended Use: Take 1 dropper just before sleep or as directed by a health professional.
 Shake gently before use.

 If you prefer to avoid alcohol, simply place recommended serving size into an equivalent amount of very hot purified water and wait 5 to 10 minutes for the alcohol to gas off.